crlnmhd/simavr/README.md

-Fork of [buserror/simavr](https://github.com/buserror/simavr) with some additional debug information added for simulator craches.
+Fork of [buserror/simavr](https://github.com/buserror/simavr) with some additional debug information added for simulator craches and support for exit codes.
 &nbsp;

 &nbsp;